 TRAVEL: Travel is contingent on the amount of evidence cut, the performance of the team regionally, the level of preparation, seniority and our budget.
 The total number of tournaments ranges from 13-21.
 Last year, our travel schedule included 14 tournaments: Rochester, Wake Forest, Rutgers, US Military Academy at West Point, New School U, North Texas, Univ. of Texas-Dallas, Cornell, Univ. of Texas-Austin, Junior Varsity Nationals, CEDA Regional Championships, NDT Districts, Novice Nationals and the CEDA National Championships.

-SCHOLARSHIPS THROUGH NYU FINANICAL AID Working with the financial aid office is the most likely path to aid at NYU.
+SCHOLARSHIPS THROUGH NYU FINANICAL AID: Working with the financial aid office is the most likely path to aid at NYU.
 Over 450 merit-based scholarships, ranging from $1,000 to $20,000, were awarded to the previous entering class.
 Freshmen received approximately $41 million in financial aid, of which $25.7 million was in the form of scholarships.
 (Please note that there is no separate NYU application for merit scholarships.
 All students who are offered admission are automatically considered.)
 The primary form you need to apply for all NYU and federal aid is the (FAFSA).
 The NYU Committee for National Scholarship Competitions invites applications each year for a number of national scholarships, fellowships, and grants.
 To apply, you must prepare well in advance.
 Learn about them early in your academic career, especially if you are already thinking about graduate study. * Andrew W. Mellon Fellowships * Barry M. Goldwater Scholarships * Bienecke Memorial Scholarships * British Marshall Scholarships * Harry S. Truman Scholarships * Henry Luce Foundation Scholarships * J. William Fulbright Grants

-SCHOLARSHIPS THROUGH DEBATE Thanks to the support of Bickel & Brewer, NYU also offers partial debate scholarships to entering and returning students ranging from $1000-$15,000.
+SCHOLARSHIPS THROUGH DEBATE Thanks to the support of Brewer Attorneys & Counselors, NYU also offers partial debate scholarships to entering and returning students ranging from $1000-$15,000.
 Debaters received $38,000 in scholarships.
 NYU also hosts the most lucrative intramural college debating competition in the world called the Global Debate Initiative at NYU which offers over $50,000 in prizes.
 Policy debaters earned over $8000 in scholarships in the inaugural season.
 Additionally, we have judging options for hire locally as well as community service.

-STATISTICS: For the 2015-16 season., NYU finished ranked 24th in the nation (NDT rankings).
+STATISTICS: For the 2015-16 season NYU finished ranked 24th in the nation (NDT rankings).
 Twenty-two individuals competed in policy debate tournaments last year with another 20 attending regular meetings.
 Our team balances its competitive goals with academic success.
 Over the last six years, the team GPA has averaged 3.55As a result, NYU secured four CEDA National Debate Scholar awards all at the Magna Cum Laude level.

 CREDENTIALS: Winner of both CEDA & NDT Coach of the Year honors (Don Brownlee Award-1999, Lucy Keele Award-2003), Will Baker has coached debate for nearly 30 years with stops at Cornell University, Binghamton University, Columbia University and Queens College.
 He has directed the NYU program since its inception over 20 years ago in 1994.
 He serves as Director of the NYU President’s Global Debate Initiative based in the Business & Society Department of the Stern Business School.
 Many former top debaters end up in NY for graduate school, law school or employment.
 This year's coaches included: John Dellamore (NYU Alum, CEDA All-American), Kristine Itliong (NYU Alum, National Debate Scholar, NDT 2014), Myra Milam (Columbia grad student, former TOC and national circuit debater) and Joe LeDuc (Columbia grad student, NDT 1st Round recipient at Wake Forest).